CDCgov/SDP-MLaaS/RStudio Demonstration/README.md

 This is an example project that provides machine learning as a service.
 It includes R code utilizing Plumber, Keras, Tidyr, and Tensorflow.
-This code can be deployed as a web service using Plumber and the `Model Code.R` and `functions.R` scripts This example expects a csv of chief complaint text, a keras `model.h5` file, and `tokenizer` file which need to be loaded into the R working environment, but does  **not** provide these files.
+This code can be deployed as a web service using Plumber and the `Model Code.R` and `functions.R` scripts.
+This example expects a `.csv` of chief complaint text, a keras `model.h5` file, and `tokenizer` file which need to be loaded into the R working environment, but does  **not** provide these files.

 ## Installation